cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 - [SynchronousReplicaConfiguration](#postgresql-cnpg-io-v1-SynchronousReplicaConfiguration)

-<p>DataDurabilityMethod specifies how strictly to enforce synchronous replication
+<p>DataDurabilityLevel specifies how strictly to enforce synchronous replication
 when cluster instances are unavailable.
 Options are <code>required</code> or <code>preferred</code>.</p>